stoneskin

 x = 5

-# Create a Object with Class
+# Create an Object with the Class

 p1 = MyClass()